 Application and Firing:

-- Can be applied by spraying, dipping, or brushing at all stages of construction.
+- Can be applied by spraying, dipping, or brushing.

 - Apply several coats and burnish or simply polish with your hands or a soft cloth when damp/dry to the touch.
 Polish between coats for the glossiest surfaces.

 - Can be fired to any temperature, but the polished surface will start to break down when fired over cone 04.

 - Use as a slip/engobe up to cone 10 and above.